handsontable/handsontable/docs/content/guides/columns/column-groups.md

 ## Overview

 Columns in Handsontable may be grouped using multiple levels of headers.
-We refer to them as "nested headers" as they utilize a tree structure.
+We refer to them as **nested headers** as they utilize a tree structure.

 ## Nested headers